MadelineKelly196/Web-Server-Template/README.md

-# Web-Server-Template
+# Web-App-Template
-Web server template using docker, react, and node
+Web app template using docker, react, and node

 Note:
 For the docker-compose proper connection between dev and production three environment files should be created within the react-client folder: